mariorz/voipdrupal/modules/voipplivo/README.txt

 Drupal configuration:

-1. Install and enable voipplivo.module
+1. Install and enable voipplivoframework.module

-2. Set Plivo as the default voip server
+2. Set Plivo Framework as the default voip server

   - Go to admin/voip/servers

-  - Click on Plivo's "configure" link
+  - Click on Plivo Framework "configure" link

   - Fill in the fields "Account SID" and "Auth Token" with your Plivo "AUTH_ID" and "AUTH_TOKEN" values, respectively (see "Plivo configuration" above)